 In a nutshell, ventless propane heaters work by taking oxygen from your room and using it to burn the fuel (propane), producing heat, moisture, carbon dioxide, and minor traces of nitrogen dioxide.
 And then the process repeats over and over.

 Recent reports indicate that unvented propane heaters have significantly grown in popularity over the past few years.
 Consumers love them for the following reasons;

-- Highly efficient: This is perhaps the biggest draw for people buying ventless heaters.
-The units are very economical.
+- Highly efficient: This is perhaps the biggest draw for people buying blue flame ventless heaters.
+The blue flame units are very economical.
 This makes them extremely cost-effective.
 Very little of your fuel (propane in this case) goes to waste.

 - Few by-products: The high efficiency also has a valuable ripple benefit – fewer by-products.
 Unlike other heaters, things such as smoke and soot are non-starters when using an unvented heater.